iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.2.1

+- Make sure to output an empty string if the translated string is the same as the source string so that `gettext()` will default back to the source string

 ### v1.2.0

 - added the ability to specify a locale map so that output file names of